ArduPilot/ardupilot_wiki/plane/source/docs/qland-mode.rst

 -  This is easily verified by looking at the altimeter (baro alt) reading in your logs and seeing if it spikes or oscillates when near the ground.
--  If this is a problem, move the flight controller out of prop wash effect or shield it with an appropriately ventilated enclosure.
+-  If this is a problem, move the autopilot out of prop wash effect or shield it with an appropriately ventilated enclosure.
 -  Success can be verified by flight test and by log results.